 You can quickly see which applications your kid has loaded or removed using this app's Software Blocker & Usage function.
 You will get notifications as soon as they install an untrusted app.
 Just prohibit any worthless applications.
 You may ban any program that is unsafe for your kid with this tool!

-Thinking, "Is someone watching my phone?" may be frightful since you know that if your doubt is valid, then all your personal information on the phone might be at risk.
+Thinking, "Is my phone being tracked?" may be frightful since you know that if your doubt is valid, then all your personal information on the phone might be at risk.
 The tracker might obtain your smartphone's user account information, contact list information, email, and other information.